RAGBRAI riders react to staff resignations, new ride

 In a letter initially posted to the RAGBRAI website, and moments later taken down by the Des Moines Register leadership, former ride director T.J.
 Juskiewicz wrote that he and his staff have quit over the fallout from the story the newspaper wrote about Carson King.
-King is the Altoona resident and Iowa State fan whose simple beer money request on ESPN’s “College Gameday” turned into a $3 million donation to the Stead Family Children’s Hospital.
+King is the Altoona resident and Iowa State fan whose simple beer money request on ESPN’s “College Gameday” turned into a $3 million donation to the Stead Family Children’s Hospital in Iowa City.

-Juskiewicz in a phone interview referred to the transcription of his letter on his personal Facebook page.
+In a phone interview, Juskiewicz referred to the transcription of his letter on his personal Facebook page.
 In it, he wrote that while the Register and its parent company, Gannett Companies/USA Today Network, claim to uphold the principles of the First Amendment, they wouldn’t extend him that courtesy.

 “[T]hey refused to offer me that same opportunity to openly speak to the RAGBRAI nation and answer the hundreds of passionate questions asked about the future of RAGBRAI following the Des Moines Register’s handling of the Carson King story,” Juskiewicz wrote in the letter.

-On the phone, Juskiewicz told Waverly Newspapers that the basic thing he wanted to get across is “the newsroom doesn’t speak for RAGBRAI, and RAGBRAI doesn’t speak for the newsroom.”
+On the phone, Juskiewicz told Waverly Newspapers [sister publications of the Independence Bulletin Journal] that the basic thing he wanted to get across is “the newsroom doesn’t speak for RAGBRAI, and RAGBRAI doesn’t speak for the newsroom.”

-“There were just too many questions, and I’ve always been transparent with people.”
+Smock said he enjoyed RAGBRAI because it was an annual incentive to keep in good mental and physical shape.
+He is grateful for the many friends he has made from across the nation, although he only sees them during RAGBRAI.

+“You get to see so much of the state,” he added, referring to the difference between riding on a bicycle versus traveling in a car.

-One local participant, Waverly’s Chris Neuendorf, an infrastructure consultant for CUNA Mutual, said he was surprised to hear the RAGBRAI news.
+Chris Neuendorf of Waverly, an infrastructure consultant for CUNA Mutual, has participated in RAGBRAI many times.
+He said he was surprised to hear the RAGBRAI news.

 If both rides were to happen, and he were forced to pick, Neuendorf said he would defer to the members of his team.